isomerpages/moe-huayisec/pages/Sec 1 Registration for 2025 Cohort.md

 <p>Cars entering the school compound for drop-off and pick-up are required
 to display a designated car decal daily.
 Each decal cost $3 and remains valid until your child graduates from Hua Yi.&nbsp;</p>
-<p>Please fill up the form below by 30 December 2024 to purchase a decal.
+<p>Kindly complete the form below by 30 December 2024 to purchase a decal.
 Payment will be deducted via Giro and additional details will be provided on the decal collection date. <strong><br><a href="https://go.gov.sg/hysscardecalapplication" rel="noopener noreferrer nofollow" target="_blank"><u>Car Decal Purchase Form 2024</u></a></strong>
 </p>